hedlund/dotfiles/README.md

 At the end of the script a couple of applications will be run:

 1. Just close the iTerm 2 window.
-2. Follow the MAMP Pro uninstall instructions (we only need the regular edition).
-3. Log in to you Dropbox account and **wait for the synchronization to completely finish before continuing!**
+2. Log in to you Dropbox account and **wait for the synchronization to completely finish before continuing!**

 ### Configuring the environment